Project Computational Materials Science based on papers in

 Chemistry of Materials 2020

-- Computational Materials Science in our group applies methods of Periodic Geometry to materials design.
+- Computational Materials Science in our group studies materials and molecules by geometric methods.

 - The subarea called Lattice Geometry studies moduli spaces of simpler periodic lattices in low dimensions 2 and 3.